 Under Section 5(1) of the Communications Act 2013, UCC is tasked to; Monitor, inspect, license, supervise, control and regulate communications services, and to set standards, monitor and enforce compliance relating to content.

-Section 31, Uganda Communications Act 2013 and the Fourth Schedule to the Act on minimum standards for broadcast content, require that all content;
+Section 31, Uganda Communications Act 2013 and the Fourth Schedule to the Act on minimum standards for broadcast content, require that all content; 4(a)